 Initially, the physical changes to the nail and surrounding skin are the first symptoms to be reported.
 The nail and tissue are often discolored to white or yellow color and the nails can become thick and brittle, causing them to break more easily.

 The appearance of the nail, particularly on the fingers, can cause people to feel self-conscious about the infection when in social situations.
 This can result in anxiety when people are in social situations and problems relating to other people.

 If left untreated, the physical symptoms can worsen significantly and lead to inflammation of the area and pain.
 This only happens in severe cases and is not reported by most people who suffer from the condition.

-Initially, the diagnosis is usually made upon visual examination of the nails and the suspected infection.
-There are several conditions that cause similar symptoms, so it is important that differential diagnosis is made to ensure the optimal treatment is chosen.
+Initially, the diagnosis of onychomycosis is usually made upon visual examination of the nails and the suspected infection.
+There are several conditions that cause similar symptoms, so it is important that a differential diagnosis is made to ensure that the optimal treatment is chosen.

 It is relatively common for the infection to recur, even after effective treatment.
 The rate of recurrence is believed to lie between 10-50%, although is not precisely known.

 In particularly severe cases, onychomycosis may lead to other serious infections.
 This risk is amplified when the immune system is suppressed due to medication or other health conditions such as AIDS and diabetes.

 Osteomyelitis is an infection of the bone, which is a possible complication that may result from onychomycosis.
 This is rare but may affect some individuals with severe outcomes.